4th Way to Start a Paper Rush Seat

 This third way of starting the paper rush strands in the gussets uses nylon cable ties only on the left rail.

+All the short gusset strands are doubled and folded over so one cable tie secures all the strands.
 A spring clamp holds the ends on the right rail until later on when the clamp can be removed.

 Then the tension of the horizontal woven strands will keep the end strands in place without the spring clamp.